julmaldo/cs-378-ios-hw2/README.md

 # cs-378-ios-hw2
+In this exercise, I learned about basic app elements like text fields and how to take strings created by them and displaying them at the bottom of the app.
+Also learned how to hide the keyboard upon touching return or any area outside keyboard.
+Below is the assignment discription

 Description: This will be an exercise in defining and creating a simple user interface.

 The application behavior should be: